-all of the above criteria apply at the date of your death, and
+all the above criteria apply at the date of your death, and

+your cohabiting partner satisfies the L G P S administering authority that:

+you were free to marry or enter into a civil partnership with each other on the date of death, and

-your cohabiting partner satisfies your pension fund that the above conditions had been met for a continuous period of at least 2 years immediately prior to your death.
+the other conditions had been met for a continuous period of at least two years immediately before your death.

-You are not required to complete a form to nominate a cohabiting partner for entitlement to a cohabiting partner’s pension.
-However, you can provide your pension fund with your cohabiting partner’s details.
-Your pension fund will require evidence upon your death to check that the conditions for a cohabiting partner's pension are met.
+You are not required to complete a form to nominate your cohabiting partner.
+However, you can provide your L G P S administering authority with your cohabiting partner’s details.
+On your death, your L G P S administering authority will require evidence that the conditions for a cohabiting partner's pension are met.

 Eligible jobholder

-An eligible jobholder is a worker who is aged a least 22 and under State Pension Age and who earns more than the annual amount of £10,000 (2018/19 figure).
+An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year (2020/21 figure).
+Earnings are assessed by converting the pay in the relevant pay period to a yearly figure.

 Final pay

-This is usually the pay in respect of (i.e. due for) your final year of Scheme membership on which you paid contributions, or one of the previous 2 years if this is higher, and includes your normal pay, contractual shift allowance, bonus, contractual overtime (but not non-contractual overtime), Maternity Pay, Paternity Pay, Adoption Pay, Shared Paternal Pay and any other taxable benefit specified in your contract as being pensionable.
+This is usually the pay in respect of (ie due for) your final year of Scheme membership on which you paid contributions, or one of the previous two years if this is higher.
+It includes your normal pay, contractual shift allowance, bonus, contractual overtime (but not non-contractual overtime), Maternity Pay, Paternity Pay, Adoption Pay, Shared Parental Pay and any other taxable benefit specified in your contract as being pensionable.

-If you were part-time for all or part of the final year the whole-time pay that you would have received if you had worked whole-time is used and if your pay in your final year was reduced because of sickness or relevant child related leave, final pay is the pay you would have received had you not been on sick leave or relevant child related leave.

 Normal Pension Age

-Normal Pension Age is linked to your State Pension Age for benefits built up from April 2015 (but with a minimum of age 65) and is the age at which you can take the pension you have built up in full.
+Normal Pension Age is linked to your State Pension Age for benefits built up from 1 April 2015 (but with a minimum of age 65) and is the age at which you can take the pension you have built up in full.
 If you choose to take your pension before your Normal Pension Age it will normally be reduced, as it's being paid earlier.
-If you take it later than your Normal Pension Age it's increased because it's being paid later.
+If you take it later than your Normal Pension Age, it's increased because it's being paid later.

 You can use the Government’s State Pension Age calculator (www.gov.uk/calculate-state-pension) to find out your State Pension Age.

-Remember that your State Pension Age may change in the future and this would also change your Normal Pension Age in the LGPS for benefits built up from April 2015.
-Once you start drawing your pension any subsequent change to your State Pension Age will not affect your Normal Pension Age in the LGPS.
+Remember that your State Pension Age may change in the future.
+If it does, this will also change your Normal Pension Age in the L G P S for benefits built up from 1 April 2015.
+Once your L G P S pension is being paid to you, any subsequent change in your State Pension Age will not affect your Normal Pension Age in the L G P S.

-If you were paying into the LGPS before 1 April 2015 your final salary benefits retain their protected Normal Pension Age - which for most is age 65.
+If you were paying into the L G P S before 1 April 2015, your final salary benefits retain their protected Normal Pension Age which for most is age 65.

-However All pension benefits drawn on normal retirement must be taken at the same date i.e. You cannot separately draw your final salary benefits (built up before April 2015) at age 65 and your benefits built up in your pension account (built up from April 2015) at your Normal Pension Age (which for your benefits built up from April 2015 is linked to your State Pension Age but with a minimum of age 65).
+All pension benefits paid on retirement (except flexible retirement) must be taken at the same date.
+You cannot choose to have your final salary pension (built up before April 2015) paid at age 65 and your pension in your pension account (built up from April 2015) at your Normal Pension Age (which for benefits built up from 1 April 2015 is linked to your State Pension Age but with a minimum of age 65).

 Pension account

 Each Scheme year the amount of pension you have built up during the year is worked out and this amount is added into your active pension account.
-Adjustments may be made to your account during the Scheme year to take account ofany transfer of pension rights into the account during the year
+Adjustments may be made to your account during the Scheme year to take account of:

+any transfer of pension rights into the account during the year